OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### Dynamic Analysis

-If a jailbroken iPhone is available the following steps can be executed:
+If a jailbroken iPhone is available, execute the following steps:

-1. Reset your iOS device keyboard cache by going through: Settings > General > Reset > Reset Keyboard Dictionary
+1. Reset your iOS device keyboard cache by navigating to Settings > General > Reset > Reset Keyboard Dictionary.

-2. Proceed to use the application's functionalities.
-Identify the functions which allow users to enter sensitive data.
+2. Use the application and identify the functionalities that allow users to enter sensitive data.

-3. Dump the keyboard cache file dynamic-text.dat at the following directory (Might be different in iOS below 8.0):
+3. Dump the keyboard cache file `dynamic-text.dat` into the following directory (which might be different for iOS versions before 8.0):
 `/private/var/mobile/Library/Keyboard/`

-4. Look for sensitive data such as username, passwords, email addresses, credit card numbers, etc. If the sensitive data can be obtained through the keyboard cache file, it fails this test.
+4. Look for sensitive data, such as username, passwords, email addresses, and credit card numbers.
+If the sensitive data can be obtained via the keyboard cache file, the app fails this test.

 ```objective-c
 UITextField *textField = [ [ UITextField alloc ] initWithFrame: frame ];
 textField.autocorrectionType = UITextAutocorrectionTypeNo;
 ```

-If a non-jailbroken iPhone need to be used:
+If you must use a non-jailbroken iPhone:
-- reset the keyboard cache,
+1. Reset the keyboard cache.
-- key in all sensitive data in the app,
+2. Key in all sensitive data.
-- use the app again and check if autocorrect suggest already keyed in sensitive information.
+3. Use the app again and determine whether autocorrect suggests previously entered sensitive information.

-### Testing for Sensitive Data in the Clipboard
+### Checking the Clipboard for Sensitive Data

 #### Overview

-When keying in data into input fields, the clipboard can be used to copy data in.
-The clipboard is accessible systemwide and therefore shared between the apps.
-This feature can be misused by malicious apps in order to get sensitive data stored in the clipboard.
+When typing data into input fields, the clipboard can be used to copy in data.
+The clipboard is accessible system-wide and is therefore shared by apps.
+This sharing can be misused by malicious apps to get sensitive data that has been stored in the clipboard.

 Before iOS 9, a malicious app might monitor the pasteboard in the background while periodically retrieving `[UIPasteboard generalPasteboard].string`.
-As of iOS 9, the access to the pasteboard content is only allowed to apps in the foreground.
+As of iOS 9, pasteboard content is accessible to apps in the foreground only.

 #### Static Analysis

-Search through the source code provided to look for any implemented subclass of `UITextField`.
+Search the source code for subclasses of `UITextField`.

 ```#ObjC
 @interface name_of_sub_class : UITextField